-Radio waves are the waves having a longest wavelength in the electromagnetic spectrum.
-These waves are a kind of electromagnetic radiation and have a frequency from high 300 GHz to low as 3 kHz though somewhere it is defined as above 3 GHz as microwaves.
-At 300 GHz, the wavelength is 1 mm and at 3 kHz is 100 km.
+Radio waves are the waves having the longest wavelength in the electromagnetic spectrum.
+These waves are a kind of electromagnetic radiation and have a frequency from high 300 GHz to low as 3 kHz, though somewhere it is defined as above 3 GHz as microwaves.
+At 300 GHz, the wavelength is 1 mm, and at 3 kHz is 100 km.
 They travel at the speed of light just like all other electromagnetic waves do.
 Lightning or astronomical objects make all the waves that have naturally occurred.
-Artificially formed radio waves are used in radio communication, radar, computer networks, broadcasting, different navigation systems and different applications.
+Artificially formed radio waves are used in radio communication, radar, computer networks, broadcasting, different navigation systems, and different applications.

 Bands of radio waves

-The study of electromagnetic phenomena includes reflection, polarization, refraction, absorption and diffraction holds much importance in the study of the way radio waves move in space and over the earth’s surface.
+The study of electromagnetic phenomena, including reflection, polarization, refraction, absorption, and diffraction, holds much importance in the study of the way radio waves move in space and over the earth’s surface.

 As radio waves travel at a speed similar to that of light and are slowed down based on that object’s permittivity and permeability while passing through an object.
 Wavelength is used to define the distance between one peak of the wave’s electric field to the other, being inversely proportional to the wave’s frequency.

 A radio antenna is used to receive radio signals from AM or FM radio stations.
 This antenna picks up many radio signals, and a radio tuner is required to tune to a particular signal.
 This all can be done with the help of a resonator, or you can say an inductor, a circuit with a capacitor or a crystal oscillator.
 The resonator is properly configured to resonate at a frequency that allows the tuner that amplifies sine waves at a radio frequency and avoid other sine waves.

 What is the reason behind photons travelling at the speed of light while the other particles cannot?

 Name the property of an electromagnetic wave which is dependent on the medium in which it is travelling.